micmejia/bible-dump/NKJV/Job/Job 22.md

 Who were cut down before their time, Whose foundations were swept away by a flood?

 ###### 17
 They said to God, 'Depart from us!
-What can the Almighty do to [^c]them?'
+What can the Almighty do to them?'

 ###### 18
 Yet He filled their houses with good _things;_ But the counsel of the wicked is far from me.